-However, Google decided to remove my message immediately, which is a well known tactic in non-democratic regimes.
-This message cannot be removed, as I reposted it here on my personal blog.
-I think censorship is the most awful thing a company can do.
-Sure, if I would have attacked HER instead of what she was saying, I could have understood the removal.
-But I was ‘only’ saying that she was manipulating us by saying what she did.
-That could have easily been countered with arguments why she was not.
-Paul Kinlan from Google said that I made baseless claims with no evidence, which (he said) was a reason for removal conform the TOS.
+Google decided to remove my message immediately, which is a well-known tactic in non-democratic regimes.
+It made me feel sick.
+I confronted Paul Kinlan from Google with this.
+He said I made baseless claims with no evidence, which (he said) was a reason for removal conform the TOS.
 I think the discussion about morality and ethics is essential and should not be censored in any way.
 Controlling the public opinion by censoring ‘baseless claims with no evidence’ might be even worse than massively invading people’s privacy.
 Critisism (valid or invalid) should be fought with arguments and intellect, not with censorship.
-Paul should know, and so should his peers.”
+Paul should know, and so should his peers.

-But later I was thinking: What does he want evidence for?
+But later I was thinking: What does Paul want evidence for?
 For the growing use of ad blockers?
 That Google making billions with profiling?
 That Google is profiling at all?
 That Google needs an alternative for its current cross-site tracking mechanism?
 That the income of Google relies on this profiling?
 Or does he want evidence that Barb did not say a word about this and posed it as ‘a problem of the community’ and ‘something the community wants’?
 No… that is not it.
 He wants evidence for her being a manipulator, because that is what I called her.
 Well… here you have it, Paul.
 All of the above.